sufeeeringGavinM/crs-scraper-of-the-past/README.md

 Ever wanted to just download the entirety of UP Diliman's class schedules from the past and present?
 Well, here you've got that.
 Personally, I use this to see if there are any professors that only take certain time slots to "bypass" the CONCEALED thing.

 The first, simply downloads every year specified (Read the .py file) and all letters as separate HTML files.
-For example, for the academic year 2000-2001, 1st semester, subjects starting sith letter B... this would be saved as 2000-2001 1-B.html
+For example, for the academic year 2000-2001, 1st semester, subjects starting sith letter B... this would be saved as 2000-2001 1-B.html.
+This version also needs chrome webdriver

 The second, downloads each year as a folder, wherein you can then use index.html within the folder to navigate the year through clicks and all.
 That is, you're able to click through the letters yourself.